mckzstudios/creature-pals/README.md

 <img src="https://cdn.elefant.gg/image/png/CreaturePals_small-removebg-preview.png" width="45%"/>
 </p>

-[!IMPORTANT]
-This is a Player2 mod developed by Elefant AI and is not affiliated with the original CreatureChat developers

 Download the [Player2 app](https://player2.game), install the Fabric API, and play this mod in Minecraft.

 Create meaningful conversations and enduring friendships?
 Watch the mobs and AI players interact with each other in chaos.

 👉 [Check releases](https://github.com/elefant-ai/creature-pals/releases)

+[!Disclaimer]
+This is a Player2 mod developed by Elefant AI and is not affiliated with the original CreatureChat developers

 ## What is Creature Pals Evolved?
 **Creature Pals Evolved** is a Minecraft mod that lets you chat with any creature in the game using AI.
 With built-in [Player2](https://player2.game/) integration, creatures can speak, remember past interactions, and react dynamically to your actions — no extra setup required.